rokath/trice/docs/TriceUserGuide.md

 ##  9. <a name='Tricecommandlineexamples'></a>*Trice* command line examples

 * The **trice** tool has many command line options, but is easy to use with default values.
-* No config file implemented yet.
+* No [config file](./TriceConfigFile.md) implemented yet.
 But the command history is usable for example inside the bash, simply enter CTRL-R and start typing `trice...` and you can select from the history.
-* All commands are tested.

 ###  9.1. <a name='Cheatsheet'></a>Cheat sheet